Probabilistically robust stabilizing allocations in uncertain coalitional games: Probabilistic stability guarantees of allocations

 Instead of following the \emph{a posteriori} methodology of Theorem \ref{postability}, one can provide collective guarantees on the stability of the scenario core also in an \emph{a priori} fashion, whenever the number of samples is greater than the number of possible subcoalitions.
 As shown in Lemma \ref{apriori_bound}, the \emph{a priori} bound on the cardinality of the compression set coincides with the number of possible coalitions that can be formed; if constraints on the latter are in place, tighter bounds could be provided.
 The following lemma establishes this observation. \begin{lemma} Assume that $K > |2^{\pazocal{N}}|$.
-The cardinality of the minimal compression set is bounded by the number of possible subcoalitions. $\square$ \end{lemma} \emph{Proof:} See Appendix. $\blacksquare$
+The cardinality of the minimal compression set is bounded by the number of possible subcoalitions. $\square$ \end{lemma} \emph{Proof:} By the definition of $C(G_K)$, for each $S \subset \pazocal{N}$, the largest value on the right-hand side of the inequality $\sum_{i \in S}x_i \geq \max_{k=1,\dots, K} u(S, \delta^{(k)})$ is attained at a given sample (assuming no degenerate instances where multiple maximizers exist).
+Assuming $K > |2^{\pazocal{N}}|$, in a worst-case setting, for each $S \subset \pazocal{N}$ the maximizing sample may be different.
+Therefore, for each $S \subset \pazocal{N}$ each inequality $\sum_{i \in S}x_i \geq \max_{k=1,\dots, K} u(S, \delta^{(k)})$ is a randomized facet of the non-redundant polytope $C(G_K)$.
+Each of these facets corresponds to exactly one coalition, irrespective of the number of samples.
+This observation concludes the proof. $\blacksquare$

 Under Lemma \ref{apriori_bound}, by \cite[Theorem 2]{MargellosEtAl2015Compression}, for a fixed confidence level $\beta \in (0,1)$, we can claim that

 where $\epsilon$ can be chosen \emph{a priori} such that ${K \choose d} (1-\epsilon)^{K-d} = \beta$, with $d$ being the number of possible subcoalitions.
 However, note that for games with a high number of agents, the \emph{a posteriori} result of Theorem \ref{postability} might be preferable as the \emph{a priori} one tends to be conservative.